Prometheus-X-association/billing/docs/design-document.md

 * Promotes a Culture of Giving Back
 * Simplified integration
 ### Technical usage scenarios
+* Allow individuals to view all transactions on their account and gain a clear understanding of the payment process.
+* Enable individuals to provide and customize invoices
+* Facilitate the integration of a payment platform
+* Reduce costs for the BB instantiator.
+* Offer comprehensive documentation.

+### Requirements
+* MUST ensure all transactions are logged and auditable.
+* SHOULD allow customization for diverse data spaces and participant requirements.
+* SHOULD eliminate the need for hefty licensing fees.
+* MUST ensure the billing component adapts quickly to industry changes.
+* SHOULD enable seamless interactions between different entities in the ecosystem.
+* MUST combine robust security measures with user-managed customizations.
+* SHOULD allow businesses to manage costs efficiently.
+* SHOULD help establish industry-wide billing standards.
+* MUST encourage collaborative problem-solving and innovation.
+* MUST facilitate easy integration with user-friendly APIs and comprehensive documentation.
+* MUST read the contract and trigger the right payment with the right prices
+### Benefits
 * Stripe and Stripe Connect provide detailed transaction logs and dashboards, ensuring transparency in the billing process.
 * Stripe’s extensive APIs and webhooks allow businesses to tailor the payment experience to their specific needs, catering to diverse data spaces and participant requirements.
 * Stripe’s accessible pricing model eliminates the need for hefty licensing fees, making it easier for new participants to join the ecosystem and fostering growth and diversity.